varabyte/kobweb/README.md

 ```

 > [!TIP]
-> When testing your breakpoint-conditinal styles, you should be aware that browser dev tools let you simulate window
+> When testing your breakpoint-conditional styles, you should be aware that browser dev tools let you simulate window
 > dimensions to see how your site looks at different sizes.
 For example, on Chrome, you can follow these instructions:
 > https://developer.chrome.com/docs/devtools/device-mode